nerdCopter/EmuFlight_nerdRepo/README.md

 EmuFlight is flight controller software (firmware) used to fly multi-rotor craft.

-This fork differs from Baseflight, Cleanflight and Betaflight in that it focuses on flight performance, innovative filtering, and leading-edge features.
+This fork differs from Baseflight, Cleanflight and Betaflight in that it focuses on flight performance, innovative filtering, leading-edge feature additions, and wide target support.

-## WARNING

-**DJI components bypass Configurator safety-checks.
-Do not attempt arming while connected to Configurator with LiPo plugged.
-Always remove propellers and use a smoke-stopper for extra safety.**

 ## News

+if you want to support my endless night trying things : https://paypal.me/binarylefmart thanks to @Faduf (https://github.com/Faduf/betaflight/tree/4.1.0-RC6_Alti_cutoff) and @Loutwice (https://github.com/loutwice/EmuFlight/releases/tag/0.3.1-altiLimit)

+we can have alti limit / min_dth and rescue-gps optimisations on our racers

+RECOMMANDATION : if you have GPS wait to have a gps fix (at least 7 sat ) or it can mess with altitude

+If gps and baro not ready a warning message NO ALTI LIM will prompt if alti limit is reached a warning message will prompt : ALTI_LIM three parameters to set by cli : alti_cutoff ( alti that cut off the trhottle ) alti_start_lim ( alti which throttle will be decreasing ) altiLimiter : ON/OFF

 Currently working on the first official release of EmuFlight.
+The Pegasus configurator will also be our official configurator in the coming months.

-To get the latest updates as well as support from us, you can join our discord at <https://discord.gg/gdP9CwE>.
+To get the latest updates as well as support from us, you can join our discord at https://discord.gg/gdP9CwE.

 ## Features

 EmuFlight has some of the following features:

 * Multi-color RGB LED strip support (each LED can be a different color using variable length WS2811 Addressable RGB strips - use for Orientation Indicators, Low Battery Warning, Flight Mode Status, Initialization Troubleshooting, etc)
-* DShot (150, 300, 600, 1200, 2400, 4800), Multishot, and Oneshot (125 and 42) motor protocol support
+* DShot (150, 300, 600 and 1200), Multishot, and Oneshot (125 and 42) motor protocol support
 * Blackbox flight recorder logging (to onboard flash or external microSD card where equipped)
-* Support for targets that use the STM32 F7 and F4 processors.
-F3 Support removed after version 0.1.0
+* Support for targets that use the STM32 F7, F4 and F3 processors
 * PWM, PPM, and Serial (SBus, SumH, SumD, Spektrum 1024/2048, XBus, etc) RX connection with failsafe detection
 * Multiple telemetry protocols (CSRF, FrSky, HoTT smart-port, MSP, etc)
 * RSSI via ADC - Uses ADC to read PWM RSSI signals, tested with FrSky D4R-II, X8R, X4R-SB, & XSR